RanaAlshemali1/Consistent_Hashing_Naming_Service/README.md

-# Consistent Hashing-based Naming Service
+# Consistent Hashing-based Naming Service | March 2019
 This project we have implemented a consistent hashing (CH)-based flat naming system.
 Consistent hashing provides a lookup service for key-value pairs.
 The CH system stores (key, value) pairs on a distributed set of servers.
 These servers collaboratively provide lookup service along with insertion and deletion.
 In this program, we implemented the CH name servers and a boot-strap CH server, which is a special CH server with certain extra functionalities.

 ## Several assumptions are made as follows: